kachick/chawan/doc/mailcap.md

 ## Note

-Entries with a content type of text/html are ignored.
+Entries with a content type of text/html or text/plain are ignored.

 ## Examples